Are you tired of feeling uncertain about your business's financial health?

-This would be a solid implication that GLK Company could pay off its debts from the cash flow of its own operations.
+This financial ratio analysis indicates that GLK Company could pay off the dollar amount of its debt from the cash flow of its own operations.

-That's to say, the company can easily cover its debt obligations by using its current operating cash flow.
+Therefore, the company can easily cover its debt obligations by using its current operational cash.

 Cautions & Further Explanation